florian-vuillemot/florian-vuillemot.github.io/_posts/2024-01-21-cloud-skills-challenge-devops-engineer.markdown

 - Use API to extend GitHub functionalities.
 - Permission can be at the repository level.
-- Oauth App
+- Oauth App:
   - The application acts on behalf of a user.
   - Consume a seat on GitHub Orga.
   - For reading, writing, and modifying user data.
-- GitHub App
+- GitHub App:
   - Install on personal, orga or repository.
   - Need admin access.
   - Does not consume GitHub seat.
   - Need token.
   - Customize permissions.
   - Support auth on behalf of the user as Oauth App.
-- Events can be
+- Events can be:
   - GitHub webhooks.
   - Polling.
-- Github tokens
+- Github tokens:
-  - GitHub personal access tokens (ghp)
+  - GitHub personal access tokens (ghp):
     - Individual token for user.
     - Can be fined-grained.
-  - Device token (gup)
+  - Device token (gup):
     - Machine version of PAT.
     - Mainly for runners.
-  - GitHub Application Installation tokens (ghs)
+  - GitHub Application Installation tokens (ghs):
     - Valid for a short period.
     - Perfect for installation actions.
-  - OAuth access tokens (gho)
+  - OAuth access tokens (gho):
     - For headless CLI.
     - Can be acquired using the web application flow.
     - Behalf the user.
-  - Refresh tokens (ghr)
+  - Refresh tokens (ghr):
      - OAuth token refreshed.
 - There are rate limits on token delivery.
 GitHub allows to monitor and manage it.